FAQ

 Possibly.
 You can petition to have the course count for one of your additional elective courses.
 Email us with the course syllabus, indicate which category it fulfills and why.

-GHHP 99 is a guided research seminar offered every spring, taught in weekly sections by graduate students.
-The course ends with a final research paper, usually on a policy recommendation.
-GHHP 91 is similar to an independent study (but graded) where students work independently, under the guidance of a Harvard faculty advisor, to write their research paper.
-Meeting times are determined jointly by student and advisor.
+GHHP 99 is a guided capstone offered every spring, taught by graduate students, with a regular weekly meeting time.
+TFs work with students in small groups to complete their health policy papers.
+GHHP 91 is more similar to an independent study, but where the student is working under the guidance of a faculty advisor, to write a final research paper.
+Meeting times are determined jointly by the student and advisor.

 Yes, only one of the five courses that count for GHHP can be non-letter graded.
 (Exception: Two courses may be taken non-letter graded if one is a senior thesis tutorial satisfying the GHHP research requirement.)